etiennedevaux/warksar/README.md

 Used the HTML parser.
 Total execution time 127 milliseconds.
 ________________________________________
-About this checker • Report an issue • Version: 21.2.17
+About this checker ï¿½ Report an issue ï¿½ Version: 21.2.17

 ## W3C CSS Validator results for warwickshiresearchandrescue.css
 (CSS level 3 + SVG)
 Sorry!
 We found the following errors (13)